ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - When you delete a resource group, all the resources on it are also deleted

 #### Compute
+Azure Service Fabric:
+- Build and operate always-on, scalable, distributed apps (micro service)
-Azure Service Fabric: Cluster management for VMs that run containerized services.
-Distributed systems platform that runs in Azure or on-premises.
+- Cluster management for VMs that run containerized services.
+- Distributed systems platform that runs in Azure or on-premises.

 #### Networking
 Azure Load Balancer: